-Make sure to install trusted antivirus and malware software in your computer, and endeavor to update these regularly.
-Likewise, install trusted mobile antivirus apps especially in Android devices and use Virtual Private Networks in your mobiles.
+Make sure to install trusted security software on your computer, and endeavor to update these regularly.
+Likewise, install trusted mobile antivirus and Virtual Private Networks apps in your mobiles.

-Popular anti malware software may throw up red flags whenever Trojans try to download and install.
+Good anti-malware software will throw up red flags whenever Trojans try to download and install.

-To compliment this, allow the antivirus software to remove malware immediately and be careful what software you include in the Exception list.
+To complement this, allow the security software to remove malware immediately and exercise caution when including apps in the Exception list.
 Adding Trojan files in antivirus exception list will leave your computer open to all kinds of remote attacks.

 Further still, get into the habit of running whole computer scans regularly.
-This way, the security scan will pick up hidden rootkits and backdoor threats that went unnoticed in previous scans, probably because of outdated virus definition signatures.
+This way, the security scan will pick up hidden rootkits and backdoor threats that went unnoticed in previous scans, probably because of outdated virus definitions.

-Usually, the typical webcam light will turn on whenever the cam software is started.
-Thus, the light should alert you that the webcam is on.
+Usually, the webcam light will turn on whenever in use.
+This alerts you the webcam is on.

-If you have not initiated the webcam software in your computer yet its light comes on, then, some remote hacker script could be running in the background.
-Check to make sure you did not start the software accidentally and that you are not being watched remotely!
+If the light turns on without you using the application, then, some remote script could be running in the background.
+Check to make sure you did not start the software accidentally and that you are not being watched!

 However, you should not solely rely on the cam light to sense trouble.
-Some Webcams don’t actually light up either because the camera light has malfunctioned or the remote hacker has disabled it.
-Again, most smartphone cams still do not have lights thus giving the hacker the much craved for leeway.
+Some Webcams don’t light up either because the camera light has malfunctioned or the remote script has disabled it.
+Again, many smartphone cams do not have lights thus giving the hacker a leeway.

-Only in 2013 exploits, successful exploits managed to turn on MacBook laptop webcams without triggering its lights.
-Beware.
+In 2013, successful exploits managed to turn on MacBook laptop webcams without triggering its lights!

 4. Cover The Webcam

-If you are not going to use the webcam in your laptop you may want to cover it until such a time you will need it.
-Cover the webcam using a post-it note or sticky tape but remember not to mess up your webcam by using excessive adhesive.
+You may also want to cover the webcam until such a time you will need it.
+Cover the webcam using a post-it note or sticky tape but remember not to mess it up by using excessive adhesive.

 5. Disable The Webcam